-Beam Pattern drawn to a 1:95 scale for easy comparison to our other products.
+Beam Characteristics are Approximate Beam Pattern drawn to a 1:95 scale for easy comparison to our other products.

 - Great for applications where the MB1010 is too sensitive. - Excellent side object rejection - Can be powered by many different types of power sources - Can detect people up to approximately 6 feet